-In March of 2017, the Hyrum City Museum will be hosting a travelling exhibit from the Smithsonian Institution entitled, The Way We Worked.
-The exhibit will feature photographs from the national archives as well as interactive components which share the effects of industrialization, urbanization, immigration, labor unrest, wars, and economic depression on regular, everyday Americans from the years 1857 to 1987.
+In March of 2017, the Hyrum City Museum hosted a travelling exhibit from the Smithsonian Institution entitled, The Way We Worked.
+The exhibit featured photographs from the national archives as well as interactive components which share the effects of industrialization, urbanization, immigration, labor unrest, wars, and economic depression on regular, everyday Americans from the years 1857 to 1987.

-To accompany the Smithsonian, the Hyrum City Museum will also be curating a local component of the exhibition, entitled: Tradition and Innovation: Working Together in Hyrum, as well as A Work Worth Doing.
-The first of these partner exhibits will illustrated the growth and innovation that has developed Hyrum in correlation with the building of the Hyrum Dam, and the growth of the E.A.
+To accompany the Smithsonian, the Hyrum City Museum also curated a local component of the exhibition, entitled: Tradition and Innovation: Working Together in Hyrum, as well as A Work Worth Doing.
+The first of these partner exhibits will illustrates the growth and innovation that has developed Hyrum in correlation with the building of the Hyrum Dam, and the growth of the E.A.
 Miller company (now JBS Blue Ribbon Beef).
-The second, entitled A Work Worth Doing, focuses on present-day community members people who enable and support the community of Hyrum and Cache Valley.
+The second, entitled A Work Worth Doing, focuses on present-day community members who enable and support the community of Hyrum and Cache Valley.
 Though the traveling exhibit has now moved on to other Utah museums, this portion of the exhibit is still on display.